Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên22/03/2024

-Ukraine's air force said Russia launched 88 missiles and 63 Shahed drones in the attack on March 22.
-Of these, Ukraine only shot down 37 missiles and 55 UAVs, a lower than usual ratio and possibly indicating that Moscow made extensive use of hypersonic and ballistic missiles that are harder to shoot down, according to Reuters.
+Ukraine’s air force said Russia launched 88 missiles and 63 Shahed unmanned aerial vehicles (UAVs) in the attack on March 22.
+Of these, Ukraine only shot down 37 missiles and 55 UAVs, a lower ratio than usual and possibly indicating Moscow’s extensive use of hypersonic and ballistic missiles that are harder to shoot down, according to Reuters.

 Ukraine's state hydropower company Ukrhydroenergo said the DniproHES hydropower plant, located in the southern Zaporizhzhia region, saw its hydraulic structures and the dam itself attacked.

 "There is currently a fire at the plant.
-Emergency services and plant staff are working on site, dealing with the consequences of multiple airstrikes," Ukrhydroenergo said.
+Emergency services and plant staff are working on the site, dealing with the consequences of several airstrikes," Ukrhydroenergo said.

 Kyiv nói Nga tiến hành cuộc tấn công lớn nhất nhằm vào hạ tầng năng lượng Ukraine- Ảnh 1.

-An attacked location in Zaporizhzhia on March 22.
+An attacked site in Zaporizhzhia on March 22.

 According to Ukrainian Energy Minister German Galushchenko, the March 22 attack was the largest on Ukraine's energy infrastructure since a full-scale conflict with Russia broke out in February 2022.